dobromir-hristov/vuelidate-error-extractor/docs/installation.md

 ## Installation

-**Vuelidate-error-extractor** can be used with bundlers like Webpack/Rollup or in the browser, but is strongly advised and preferred to use the bundler approach.
+**Vuelidate-error-extractor** can be used with bundlers like Webpack/Rollup/Parcel or directly with CDN in the browser, but is strongly advised and preferred to use the bundler approach.

 > We will be using ES6 syntax for all of our examples